The Best Grilled Steak Recipes

 Please enable JavaScript in your browser to complete this form.

-Buying Steak
+Buying Steak – Look For Marbling

 There are three types of methods we use for grilling.
 We find each has its place based on the cuts.
 You can find more details on how to grill a steak.

-• Indirect – This is a method where there is the direct heat source on one side, and the other side of the grill will have no heat source.
+• Indirect Grilling – This is a method where there is a direct heat source on one side, and the other side of the grill will have no heat source.
 This is the most common way we cook our steaks to control the heat, avoid burning the steak and still reaching the desired finishing temperature.

-• Reverse Sear – This method is an amazing way to add a smoky element of flavor to a roast or larger steak cut at a low temperature and then finish over direct heat to get the sear.
-Awesome for large roast cuts like Tri Tip, or for really think Ribeyes or other similar cuts.
+• Reverse Sear Method – This method is an amazing way to add a smoky element of flavor to a roast or larger steak cut at a low temperature and then finish over direct heat to get the sear.
+Awesome for large roast cuts like Tri Tip, or for really thick Ribeyes or other similar cuts.

 Our Favorite Steak Recipes